Shangri-La Bangkok Review: A Lovely Riverside Hotel

-The views of the longtail boats and rice barges plying the Chao Praya River are so captivating from the Shangri-La Bangkok guestrooms, you could be forgiven for sitting by your window all day long.
+The views of the longtail boats and rice barges plying the Chao Phraya River are so captivating from the Shangri-La Bangkok guestrooms, you could be forgiven for sitting by your window all day long.

 But many more places within this luxury Bangkok hotel – which boasts more than half a mile of river frontage – offer great views of Bangkok’s exotic river life too.